Subscribe to Jarvisdescendants

 In his youth he became a mariner.
-He married, first, Eleanor Brown (spinster, of Park Lane, Liverpool), at Liverpool parish church, on the 7th January 1838, by licence; he was then living at Mersey Street, Liverpool; he signed his name.2
+He married, first, Eleanor Brown (spinster, of Park Lane, Liverpool, d. of Thomas Brown), at Liverpool parish church, on the 7th January 1838, by licence; a mariner, he was then living at Mersey Street, Liverpool; he signed, she marked her name.2

 On the 4th October 1854 he was prosecuted at the County Petty Sessions:

 Samuel Hugh Jarvis was charged with cruelty to a horse.
 Mr Stephenson appeared for the defendant.